gvwilson/thirdbit/fiction/maddy-roo/index.md

 ## Prolog

-"You keep saying you want us to let you do more," Maddy's father said in his reasonable tone.
+"You keep saying you want us to let you do more,"
+Papa Roo said in his reasonable voice.
 "Well, this is more."

-"I didn't mean look after Sindy," she protested, knowing that the argument was already lost.
+"I didn't mean look after Sindy," Maddy protested, knowing that the argument was already lost.

 Her father tousled her ears.
-He was wearing his best waistcoat, the one with the fireworks embroidered on it, and Maddy's mother had brushed his fur and used a dab of beeswax pomade to hold it in place.
+He was wearing his best waistcoat, the one with the fireworks embroidered on it, and he had brushed his fur and used a dab of beeswax pomade to hold it in place.
-She was upstairs singing Sindy a lullaby.
-Everyone knew Mayor Lupus was going to be re-elected, but the vote was still an occasion, and occasions were rare enough in Rusty Bridge that people liked to make the most of each one.
+Everyone knew Mayor Lupus would be re-elected, but the vote was still an occasion, and occasions were rare enough in Rusty Bridge that people liked to make the most of each one.

 "I'll tell you what," Papa Roo said,
-"You do a good job looking after Sindy tonight, and the next time I go to Three Posts you can come with me.
+"You do a good job looking after Sindy tonight, and the next time I go to Sandy Bend you can come with me.
 We'll make a day of it, just the two of us.
 Deal?"